-$\mathbf{4X4}\ \mathbf{AUTO}$ - Power to all four wheels; used for normal street and highway driving.
+4X4 AUTO - Power to all four wheels; used for normal street and highway driving.

 4X4 HIGH (4WD High) - Used for extra traction such as in snow or icy roads or in off-road situations.
 Not intended for use on dry pavement.

 4X4 LOW (4WD Low) - Uses extra gearing to provide maximum power to all four wheels.
 Intended only for off-road applications such as deep sand, steep grades or pulling heavy objects.
+The accelerator pedal is less sensitive than in 4X4 HIGH (4WD High) range.
+This is to improve vehicle control when operating on very rough terrain.
 4X4 LOW (4WD Low) will not engage while the vehicle is moving; this is normal and should be no reason for concern.
 Refer to Shifting to/from 4X4 LOW (4WD Low) for proper operation.